Beyoncé Breaks Down How She Juggled Gruelling Coachella Prep & Motherhood

-You might as well just call in sick to work this morning, because Beyoncé just dropped her new Netflix documentary film, Homecoming.
+As Beyoncé has now dropped her new Netflix documentary film, Homecoming, what is the point of even doing anything else today?
 The documentary about Beyonce's legendary performance (she was the first black woman to ever headline) at the 2018 Coachella Valley Music And Arts Festival became available to stream on Wednesday morning.
-But if you don’t have the option to Netflix and Bey from bed this morning, we’re here to tell you that she dropped some serious gems about juggling motherhood and intense Coachella rehearsals.
+But if you don’t have the option to Netflix and Bey from bed this morning, we’re here to tell you that she dropped some in depth information about juggling motherhood and intense Coachella rehearsals.

 In the documentary, Bey reveals that she was supposed to be part of Coachella the year prior, but she got “pregnant unexpectedly.”